Gray Land Clear Brush Clearing

 Root-Level Removal

 Kudzu and privet regrow aggressively from root crowns after surface cutting.
-Mechanical clearing that disrupts the root zone dramatically slows regrowth compared to mowing or brush hogging, which cuts above the soil and leaves the root system fully intact to resprout within weeks.
+Mechanical brush clearing that disrupts the root zone dramatically slows regrowth compared to mowing or brush hogging, which cuts above the soil and leaves the root system fully intact to resprout within weeks.

 Selective Preservation